Hiring

-So how exactly can you build a resilient team with a strong sense of ownership?
-In this article, Alexandra shares her secrets for how to find those people and further develop a “gritty” mindset.
+So how exactly can you build a grittier and more resilient team with a strong sense of ownership?
+In this article, Jona shares her secrets for how to find those people and further develop a “gritty” mindset.

 1. Start with your values